mindymallory/CV/index.md

 presence of moving average errors.” *Journal of Time Series Econometrics* 4(2).
 Available <a href="http://www.degruyter.com/view/j/jtse.2012.4.issue-2/1941-1928.1124/1941-1928.1124.xml">here</a>.

-Trujillo-Barrera, A., M. Mallory, P. Garcia, and others.
+Trujillo-Barrera, A., M. Mallory, P. Garcia.
 2012.
 “Volatility spillovers in uS crude oil, ethanol, and corn futures markets.” *Journal of Agricultural and Resource Economics* 37(2):247.
 Available at: